szhongren/kilo-editer/README.md

 # small text editor written in C with termios.h
-kilo is the name chosen because it is about a thousand lines of code in total
+about a thousand lines of code in total

 based on kilo editor tutorial [here](http://viewsourcecode.org/snaptoken/kilo/index.html)